-Both are locations of previous Water Forum habitat work, implemented approximately 10 years ago, that benefitted from a “tune up” because these areas are heavily utilized by spawning fish every year.
+Both were locations of previous Water Forum habitat work, implemented approximately 10 years ago, that benefitted from a “tune up” because these areas are heavily utilized by spawning fish every year.
 Although it has been altered to serve human needs for water supply and flood control, the Lower American is still a living and dynamic river, and continued gravel movement is part of a natural process.
 Since dams block new gravels from coming into the lower river, and existing river gravels keep moving downstream as the river flows, it’s important to keep replenishing spawning gravels for adult fish and add rearing habitat elements that support young fish, too.

 - Watch a recording of the Virtual Information Session hosted on June 13, 2022, here.

 - 2022 Habitat Projects Frequently Asked Questions (FAQ)